GULibrarySandbox/intro-data-wrangle/content/1-intro.md

 #### Things you can use OpenRefine for

+{% capture text %}
+- identify where data is missing
+- fix inconsistencies such as typos, date formats, misspellings, whitespace, name case & format
+- find and remove duplicate observations
+- organise data
+- {% endcapture %} {% include card.md header="Clean & standardise data" text=text %}

+{% capture text %}
+- identify where data is missing
+- fix inconsistencies such as typos, date formats, misspellings, whitespace, name case & format
+- find and remove duplicate observations
+- organise data
+- {% endcapture %} {% include card.md header="Extend & enhance data" text=text %}

+{% capture text %}
+- identify where data is missing
+- fix inconsistencies such as typos, date formats, misspellings, whitespace, name case & format
+- find and remove duplicate observations
+- organise data
+- {% endcapture %} {% include card.md header="Explore data prior to analysis" text=text %}

+{% capture text %}
-- Identifying where data is missing
+- identify where data is missing
+- fix inconsistencies such as typos, date formats, misspellings, whitespace, name case & format
+- find and remove duplicate observations
-- Identifying and fixing inconsistencies in data
+- organise data
+- {% endcapture %} {% include card.md header="Document & repeat steps" text=text %}

-- Splitting columns or rows of data up into more granular parts
+Splitting columns or rows of data up into more granular parts
 - Merging columns or rows of data
 - Combining multiple datasets into one
 - Repeating the same step many times with different data
 - Opening a dataset that is too large for Excel
 - Tracking changes made to data
-- Changing case within a column
-- Exporting the steps as a reusable script
+- Exporting the steps as a reusable script transform : combine values or reshape data

 {% capture text %}Note:
 There are *soft* limits and guidelines for gh-pages usage: sites should be < 1GB, use < 100GB bandwidth per month, and make < 10 builds per hour.